American pragmatism and poetic practice : crosscurrents from Emerson to Susan Howe

 English Language and Literature

 Case, Kristen, "American pragmatism and poetic practice : crosscurrents from Emerson to Susan Howe" (2011).
-Publications.
+Faculty and Staff Books.
 12.